How to apply

 We are committed to providing equality of opportunity through the best possible level of support to prospective and current disabled students.

-If you have a disability or medical condition, or you require additional support needs, we encourage you to disclose it in your application form.
+If you have a disability or medical condition, or you require additional support needs, we encourage you to disclose it on your UCAS application form.
 This information will enable us to contact you to identify what adjustments can be made and what support you will require once you arrive.

 Minors (under the age of 18 on 1 September in your year of entry)